stephengineer/stephengineer/README.md

 -->

-- 🔭 I’m currently working on machine learning project
+- 🔭 I’m currently working on machine learning field
 - 🌱 I’m currently teaching machine learning and data structure and algorithms in C++
 - 👯 I’m looking to collaborate on developing interview code camp
 - 🤔 I’m looking for help with building ML infrastructure